mac-comp240/activities_parallel_openmp/README.md

 ## Provided Code

-- `Makefile`
+* `Makefile`
     - a makefile to compile all these programs
-- `forkJoin.c`
+* `forkJoin.c`
     - a starter program showingn the fork-join pattern, similar to one from our reading
-- `spmd.c`
+* `spmd.c`
     - a starter program illustrating the SPMD (single-program multiple-data) pattern, also similar to one from our reading

-- `03.spmd2`
-    - a folder for Patternlet 3, containing the `spmd2.c` program and its `Makefile`
-- `04.barrier`
-    - a folder for Patternlet 4, containing the `barrier.c` program and its `Makefile`
-- `05.mainWorker`
-    - a folder for Patternlet 5, containing the `mainWorker.c` program and its `Makefile`
-    - **Ickiness warning!** This patternlet was created some time ago when accepted terminology for this pattern used the term "master" for the main thread.
-We have changed the terminology in this activity, but you will see it when you read the patternlet
-- `06.parallelLoop-equalChunks`
-    - a folder for Patternlet 6, containing the `parallelLoopEqualChunks.c` program and its `Makefile`
-- `07.parallelLoop-chunksOf1`
-    - a folder for Patternlet 7, containing the `parallelLoopChunksOf1.c` program and its `Makefile`
-- `08.reduction`
-    - a folder for Patternlet 8, containing the `reduction.c` program and its `Makefile`
-- `11.private`
-    - a folder for Patternlet 11, containing the `private.c` program and its `Makefile`
+* `arraySPMD.c`
+    - a starter program illustrating the SPMD pattern on an array of data
+* `private.c`
+    - a starter program about private versus shared data
+* `iterPatterns.c`
+    - a starter program to experiment with different patterns for dividing up iterations of a loop across threads
+* `leaderWorker.c`
+    - a starter program to illustrate the leader-worker pattern
+* `reduction.c`
+    - a starter program to illustrate how to use reduction to combine results from different threads

 ## Tasks